 Spider mites are a big problem for roses.
 These small insects thrive in hot dry conditions and will produce pale brown webbing around the foliage and stems.
 A good systemic insecticide (in-ground) will kill these insects.
 Spraying with a chemical insecticide will also do the trick.
-Insecticidal soaps are a good alternative to chemicals.
+Insecticidal soaps are a suitable alternative to chemicals.

 Flowers that don’t open

 They are slender, brown-yellowish bugs with fringed wings that also suck juices from flower buds.
 The best thing to do is to apply a systemic insecticide into the ground around the base of the plant.
-Cutting off the infected pod and disposing it into a plastic bag is recommended.
+Cutting off the infected pod and disposing of it into a plastic bag is recommended.

 Organic Insecticides and Fungicides

 Organic insecticides are now becoming popular.
 Below is a list of organic pesticide solutions.

 Neem Oil – The best solution to harsher type insecticide chemicals.

 Orange Citrus Oil – Effective but should be sprayed more often.

 Eucalyptus Oil – From the Eucalyptus tree leaves.
 It repels some flying insects.